The Cars In The Fast And The Furious: Tokyo Drift

 Conclusion

-If you’re like us, you most probably have the urge to go back and watch Tokyo Drift all over again now!
+If you’re like us, you probably want to go back and watch Tokyo Drift again now!

-At least you can approach the cars with more knowledge and perhaps respect, knowing that some of them feature some rather impressive upgrades and modifications.
+At least you can approach the cars with more knowledge and perhaps respect, knowing that some feature impressive upgrades and modifications.
+It’s crazy how many cars they got through during filming.

 In our Paul Walker article, which we highly recommend checking out, we reveal some somewhat awkward modifications of what can be done behind the scenes in Hollywood.

-We know that The Fast and the Furious: Tokyo Drift isn’t the perfect movie for hardcore drift fans, but we’re grateful for its appeal to your ‘average Joe’ in bringing drifting to the mainstream.
+We know that The Fast and the Furious: Tokyo Drift might not be the perfect movie for hardcore drift fans, but we’re grateful for its appeal to your ‘average Joe’ in bringing drifting to the mainstream.

 With some of the biggest names in drifting involved with the project, they certainly gave it a reasonable effort!